bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 -- We give this example of coin toss and show how it is equivalent to error obersvation around 0(Gauss and astromical measurement). this example will provide a base to undertand the distribution of errors
 -- consider an illuminating example

-But before lets consider another simple game.
-This game is coin tossing and if the coin is heads I win 1$ and if tails I loss 1$
+The next example is identical to how we can treat errors in the random world: as a fluctuion acting on the true signal.
+We will use the very practial(and discrete) example of a coin tossing game and later connect this this to the continous(and overwhelming) case of random errors.
+In this game if the coin is heads I win 1$$ and if tails I loss 1$$

-Statisitcs will tell you
+The expected value of the game can be computed as :
-$E(X) = \sum xp(x) = (1/2)(1) + (1/2)(-1) = 0 $
+$E(X) = \sum xp(x) $
+$E(X) = (1/2)(1) + (1/2)(-1) = 0 $

-Which is saying in the log run sum +1 -1 +1 +1 -1 +1 +1 -1 +1 +1 -1 +1 -1 ..... all +1s will cancel -1s.
-Consider 10 trials, in the optimal senerio there would be equal number of +1 or -1 so our net winning would be 0.
+Which is saying in the long run sum of +1's and -1's(+1 -1 +1 +1 -1 +1 +1 -1 +1 +1 -1 +1 -1 .....), all +1s will cancel the -1s.
+Consider 10 trials, in the expected senerio there would be equal number of +1 or -1 so our net winning would be 0.
 However in the real world we could have got 6 heads and 4 tails or 7 heads and 3 tails.
 If N=100 our potential winnings would range from +100 to -100.
 But +100 seems pretty rare right?
 I would have to get all heads for that.
 I bet you that's its more rare than +50.
 Can you think why this would be the case?

 What about for smaller values?
 Is +2 more rare than +1? or -3 than -2?
 This is a good time to use some of our previous work and think about this.

 What we want to argue here is that +2 is less likely than +1 and -2 is less likely than -1.
-The farther the winning is away from the expected value or 0, the less likley it is.
-And since we this can be expressed as a binomial distribution we are in good luck.
+The farther the winning is away from the expected value of 0, the less likley it is.
+And since this game can can be expressed as a binomial distribution we are in good luck.

-We can model a single toin coss as a Bernoulli distribution and a set of tosses as a Binomial distribution
+We can model a single toin coss as a Bernoulli distribution and a set of tosses as a Binomial distribution with $N$ as the number of tosses:

 $X \sim  Bn(p=1/2,N)$